The Cathedral (painting): Artist

 Kupka was an abstract artist who lived during the nineteenth and twentieth centuries.
 Though his role in the advent of abstract art is given much less emphasis, his work is just as crucial as that of the more celebrated abstractionists including Mondrian, Kandinsky, Malevich, and Delaunay.
 The influential art critic Guillaume Apollinaire labeled Kupka as an Orphic artist, and Kupka claimed to begin his Orphic artwork in 1911.
-As Hajo Düchting writes, Apollinaire used the term Orphism to describe “a new kind of joyously sensuous art, whose roots were in Cubism and which had a tendency towards abstraction.”
-Orphism also alluded to the myth of Orpheus and referenced the artist’s creative innovation through the sensuous interplay of color and light and color and music.
+As Hajo Düchting writes, Apollinaire used the term Orphism to describe "a new kind of joyously sensuous art, whose roots were in Cubism and which had a tendency towards abstraction."
+Orphism also alluded to the myth of Orpheus and referenced the artist's creative innovation through the sensuous interplay of color and light and color and music.
 Kupka was not a Cubist like Picabia, Gleizes, or Metzinger, as his abstract work did not have its origins in Cubism, though he was associated and exhibited with them.
 While other artists later developed a theory of abstraction to explain their work, Kupka first thought up his theory and then put it into practice.

 Kupka was trained by Nazarene artists in Prague and Vienna.
 The Nazarenes wanted to create work that recalled the monumental spiritual artwork of Germany during the Middle Ages.
 They believed that artwork should produce an effect on the viewer similar to that experienced when listening to religious music.
 The Nazarenes also thought that contemplation and philosophical thought was essential to art.
-Kupka arrived at abstraction with the realization that “it was possible to experience great joy and excitement in the mere contemplation of colours and lines” and the desire to create paintings that effected the viewer the way music did.
+Kupka arrived at abstraction with the realization that "it was possible to experience great joy and excitement in the mere contemplation of colours and lines" and the desire to create paintings that effected the viewer the way music did.

 Moving to Paris in 1896 allowed Kupka to depart from Viennese influence for a time and paint with a new perspective.
 However, Kupka was forced to take on commissions and commercial work just to survive.
 Kupka was only able to completely devote his attention to his abstract development after receiving prize money from the Prague Academy in 1909.

 Inspiration for painting

 Kupka was inspired by the shape and color present within the architecture of French cathedrals, especially in the stained glass.
 Kupka was greatly enamored with stained glass, and his transition into abstraction is marked by studies of light within cathedrals.
 Kupka studied the light that shone through the red and blue stained glass of the Chartres Cathedral in France to create The Cathedral.
-Kupka’s fascination with cathedrals also serves as the inspiration for his other works of vertical and diagonal lines that he created at this same time.
-Vertical and Diagonal Planes (ca. 1913–14), for example, employs the same rectilinear shapes and a similar color scheme as The Cathedral.
+Kupka's fascination with cathedrals also serves as the inspiration for his other works of vertical and diagonal lines that he created at this same time.
+Vertical and Diagonal Planes (c.
+1913–14), for example, employs the same rectilinear shapes and a similar color scheme as The Cathedral.
 In both of these works, the vertical lines created a sense of stability, while the diagonal lines created tension.